Budget constraints are architecture inputs

 Capabilities land in the cheapest layer that holds them

 Automated recovery came from the same pressure.
-A watchdog script started Tomcat if it stopped running, restarted it if the application stopped responding, and restarted it if memory usage crossed a threshold.
+A watchdog script started Tomcat if it was stopped, restarted it if the application stopped responding, and restarted it if memory usage exceeded a threshold.
 Every restart triggered a page.
-The system stayed up with minimal disruption, and we could investigate the root cause before customers noticed.
+A restart also dropped the in-flight sessions on that single server, a brief hit, the no-redundancy model accepted in exchange for automatic recovery.
+The system came back on its own, and we investigated the root cause before the next failure.
 The chain held for that operating model, on single servers with no load balancers or redundant instances.

 The data center had redundant power, multiple upstream carriers, and 24/7 operations staff.
 Road construction severed a fiber line on a nearby highway, and the facility's redundant fiber feeds weren't live yet.
 Six years of continuous operation, isolated in an afternoon.
 Daily backups, cold spares, tested recovery procedures — all in the same building as production.
 Inaccessible.

 The constraint logic had evaluated geographic redundancy and rejected it.
-A second dedicated server at a different provider would have doubled the infrastructure bill for a cold spare that might never activate.
+A second dedicated server with a different provider would have doubled the infrastructure bill for a cold spare that might never be activated.
 The datacenter's own redundancy specs made that tradeoff defensible.
 Customers expected the systems to work, but geographic redundancy had never failed, so the expectation never pushed the architecture past what the budget could justify.

 The fiber cut moved geographic redundancy from a risk that hadn't materialized into one that had.
 The immediate response went through the same filter: offsite backups to a second provider's object storage.
-Daily snapshots, recoverable to any provider.
+Daily backup archives, recoverable to any provider.
 The cheapest fix that addressed the newly materialized risk.

 The cloud migration came later, when it made financial and operational sense on its own terms.
 DigitalOcean's $5/month base price made the economics work.
-Each customer system moved to its own right-sized cloud instance at $12-$24/month, replacing a monolithic bare metal bill.
-The migration also resolved the geographic redundancy gap the fiber cut had put on the radar — each system now ran in its own region with offsite backups to a separate provider.
+Each customer system was moved to its own right-sized cloud instance at $12-$24/month, replacing a monolithic bare-metal bill.
+The migration also resolved the geographic redundancy gap the fiber cut had put on the radar: each system ran in its own region, and a cross-provider offsite backup kept a recoverable copy outside that region.

 RTO dropped from 24 hours to 30 minutes per system.
-RPO stayed at 24 hours: daily offsite backups, because continuous replication would have consumed the destination instance's resources and eaten the margin.
+RPO stayed at 24 hours for daily offsite backups because continuous replication would have consumed the destination instance's resources and eaten into the margin.
 Cold multi-cloud DR at $10/month total.
 Thirty-minute recovery without turning low-margin hosting into a loss leader.
+Cold described the DR posture, not the storage tier.
+The backups sat in standard object storage, so restores stayed fast with no retrieval delay or fees.
+The small premium over an archival tier was the price of a predictable thirty minutes.
+We tested the restore monthly.

 Even after cloud pricing made geographic redundancy affordable, the filter still applied: cold redundancy, because hot replication would eat the margin.